dmwita/InlamningsuppgiftMTV25/README.md

 **OVERVIEW**
 - This project is a Java console application that reads lines of text from the user until the user types the word "stop".
 After stopping, the program prints:
-- The number of lines(text) entered
+- The number of lines(text) entered and
 - The total number of characters entered  excluding the line that contains "stop"

 **TWO CLASSES**